PaluMacil/flesch-index/README.md

 ## Summary

-The purpose of this tool is to demonstrate my ability to process data for a graduate level course in machine learning.
 The Flesch Index is a score that indicates approximate textual complexity of a passage based upon a fairly simple formula.
 The language of machine learning is Python, but as an experienced developer I have chosen to explore another alternative to broaden my horizons.
 Therefore, this project uses Go to calculate and produce visualizations that